simpleinjector/Documentation/source/LifestyleMismatches.rst

 Iterating injected collections during construction can lead to warnings
 =======================================================================

-Simple Injector v4.5 improved the ability to find Lifestyle Mismatches by trying to detect when injected collections are iterated during object composition.
+Simple Injector tries to detect when injected collections are iterated during object composition, as this could otherwise lead to Lifestyle Mismatches.
 This can lead to warnings similar to the following:

 .. container:: Note